robbievanleeuwen/minimal-mistakes/_posts/2018-06-13-multiphysics-epoxy-resins.md

 - Assessment of the non-linear viscoelasticity model
 - Experiments (DMA and creep tests) conducted on epoxy resin samples
-- Mesh sensitivity study on a continuum damage model for epoxy resins
+- Mesh sensitivity studies on a continuum damage model for epoxy resins
 - Recommendations for future work related to the ideas presented in my thesis